ioaNikas/blockframes/README.md

 ## Setup

+### Prep your environment

 ```bash
 # Copy the template into your env local dev env:
 cp ./env/env.template.ts ./env/env.ts
 # Then edit it with your values.
 ```

+### Setup the authentication

+In the firebase console, authentication, enable the email / password auth.

 ## Running and testing